 \section{Experimental feasibility}

 Our model of the many-qubit system is based on asymmetric interaction, which is responsible for the generation of coherence in the probe.
-In terms of Hamiltonian implementations (i.e., Eq.~(\ref{eq1}) ), we provide some examples of realization and possible paths for such interactions.
+In terms of Hamiltonian implementations [i.e., Eq.~(\ref{eq1})], we provide some examples of realization and possible paths for such interactions.

-(i) Asymmetric interaction given in Eq.~(\ref{eq1}) can be realized in a system comprised of a mechanical resonator coupled to an optical resonator~\cite{PhysRevA.49.433,PhysRevA.51.2537}.
-By applying the Holstein–Primakoff transformation to the bosons and phonons under the assumptions of weakly excited spins, this bosonic optomechanical model can be mapped to the asymmetric spin-spin coupling model, where the only two lowest vibronic levels are accessible~\cite{Moqadam2015}.
+(i) The asymmetric interaction given in Eq.~(\ref{eq1}) can be realized in a system comprised of a mechanical resonator coupled to an optical resonator~\cite{PhysRevA.49.433,PhysRevA.51.2537}.
+By applying the Holstein–Primakoff transformation to the bosons and phonons under the assumptions of weakly excited spins, this bosonic optomechanical model can be mapped to the asymmetric spin-spin coupling model, where only the two lowest vibronic levels are accessible~\cite{Moqadam2015}.

 (ii) The coupled Raman model, consisting of a three-level atom in a single-mode cavity, is another possible route for such interactions~\cite{Phoenix1990}.
-To obtain the desired asymmetric qubit-qubit interaction, assume the weak excitation of cavity mode and replace the bosonic operators ($\hat{a}^\dagger\hat{a}$) with spin operators $\hat{\sigma}^z$.
+To obtain the desired asymmetric qubit-qubit interaction, assume the weak excitation of the cavity mode and replace the bosonic operators ($\hat{a}^\dagger\hat{a}$) with spin operators $\hat{\sigma}^z$.

-(iii) Another suitable scheme is the circuit QED, see reference~\cite{PhysRevA.69.062320}, where the junction parameters are tuned to obtain the phase-gate term described in reference [50].
+(iii) Another suitable scheme is the circuit QED, (see Ref.~\cite{PhysRevA.69.062320}), where the junction parameters are tuned to obtain the phase-gate term described in Ref.~\cite{PhysRevLett.123.180602}.
 This term takes the form of $\hat{\sigma}^z\hat{\sigma}^x$ when the resonator is only slightly excited.

 (iv) Trapped ions can be utilized to simulate the quantum walk on a circle, whereby the walker's movements are carried out in the quantum optical phase space using a single step generator ($U=\exp{(ip\sigma^zH)}$)~\cite{PhysRevA.65.032310}.
 If the vibrational excitation is significantly small, the step generator's effective Hamiltonian corresponds to an asymmetric spin-spin interaction.